minprog/programming-v/info/10 Syllabus.md

 Should you not have succeeded in doing one of those, we cannot give you a final grade.
 Still, we are most certain that every student should be able to pass the course!

+The grade of **Part 1** will be determined using the following weights:

+* Problem Sets 0--6: 100%
+* Quiz 1: 0% (but needs to be passed)

+The grade of **Part 2** will be determined using the following weights:

+* Problem Sets 7--11: 100%
+* Quiz 2: 0% (but need to be passed)

 Problem sets and the final project will be evaluated along axes of: